hachyderm/community/usage-docs/how-to-use-content-warnings.md

   it really is in poor form to openly share spoilers.
 * Moderators will protect the psychological safety of users and prioritize the most vulnerable.
+* Moderators will not, in general, enforce content warnings.
+  Exceptions to this are noted specifically in [the Rule Explainer](README.md).
 * Using a content warning as a workaround is not actually a workaround

 For the last one, that means that if a post is in violation of our